birdherd07/p1-PACMAN/README.md

    - Returns the shortest path when goal is found
 4. **Movement**: Pac-Man follows the computed path step-by-step

+## Rachel: Maze and Ghosts

+### Implementation Details
+- **Algorithm Used**: A* Algorithm
+- **Files**: `level.py, ghost.py`
+- **Key Features**:
+  - Pathfinding shortest path to Pac-Man
+  - 2D Maze representation
+  - Custom level sprites

+### How the A* Algorithm Works
+1. **Start**: Ghost's current position
+2. **Goal**: Pac-Man's current position
+3. **Process**:
+   - Uses a priority queue to explore cells with lowest cost
+   - manhattan_distance: The heuristic function, h(n).
+It calculates the distance by only allowing movement along the grid axes (horizontal and vertical).
+   - g_costs: A dictionary storing the shortest actual distance g(n) from the start node to every other reachable node.
+   - Loop Logic: The core loop continuously extracts the lowest-f(n) node, checks if it's the goal, and then explores its neighbors.
+It updates a neighbor's path only if a shorter g(n) is discovered.

 ### Code Structure
 ```python
 class PacmanAI: